TN 9 (04-26)

 Calif PDB Offset Removal

-This alert generates 18 months after the periodic payment start date based on the receipt of California SDI payments, with no stop date posted to the MBR.
+This alert generates 18 months after the periodic payment start date based on the receipt of California State Disability Insurance (SDI) payments, with no stop date posted to the MBR.

 NOTE: The MBR does not contain sufficient data to distinguish between California PDB offset cases based on SDI payments and those that are cases based on other types of California PDBs (for example, State disability pension).
 The RETAP will occasionally select records where offset is not based on SDI payments.
-If the offset is correct but not based on SDI, add a special message to the MBR indicating the source of the California PDB payments and NAN the ACR for the alert.
+If the offset is correct but not based on SDI, add a special message to the MBR indicating the source of the California PDB payments and add No Action Necessary (NAN) to the ACR for the alert.

 SM 00619.098